ralph-groupscholar/groupscholar-ops-logbook/README.md

 ## Features
 - Log operational signals with severity, owner, and status.
 - Filter recent signals by status or category.
+- Review live summary metrics for status, severity, and ownership trends.
 - Store all activity in a Postgres-backed logbook schema.

 ## Tech Stack